Lisson Gallery home page

 Oliver Lee Jackson is a painter, sculptor and printmaker whose creations open up spaces for contemplation and interpretation, as well as encounters with seen and unseen worlds.
 He has long engaged in freeing form and matter from the strictures and false oppositions between figuration and abstraction, preferring hybridity, ambiguity and improvisation with his materials over fixed meanings and didacticism.

-Beginning with gridded compositions in the 1960s and then moving his large canvases to the floor in the 1970s, in order to approach his work from multiple orientations, Jackson’s images remain based in reality and bound to human experience.
+Beginning with gridded compositions in the 1960s and then moving his large canvases to the floor in the 1970s in order to approach his work from multiple orientations, Jackson’s images remain based in the world and bound to human experience.
 “Every exchange we have, regardless of whether we call it spiritual or not,” says the artist, “is through the world, by the senses, absorbing things in things, exploiting things by things, always relationships with things.”

-His chosen materials – stone, steel, wood, marble, fabric, paint – become the conduit for him to communicate emotions, moods and shared phenomena through the making of objects and images.
-The figure is a constant presence – sometimes overt, sometimes fragmentary and fugitive – in all of Jackson’s work, acting as both starting point and anchor for the marks, glimpses, moments and motives behind each composition.
-Even in two dimensions, the relative weights and volumes of brushstrokes, handprints and color expanses create fluctuating densities, depths and spatial possibilities.
-Demonstrative narratives or references to actual historic events are fleeting and nonlinear, excepting important series such as his 1970s paintings inspired by photographs of Anti-Apartheid demonstrators fleeing the Sharpeville Massacre of 1960 in Johannesburg.
-Otherwise, Jackson cites influence from both African and European art traditions to feed his gestural representations that suggest a timeless, bodily flow of life force, memory and atmosphere.
+His chosen materials—stone, steel, wood, marble, fabric, paint—become the conduit for him to communicate feelings, moods and shared phenomena through the making of effects and images.
+The figure is a constant presence—sometimes overt, sometimes fragmentary and fugitive—in all of Jackson’s work, acting as both starting point and anchor for the marks, passages, moments and motives behind each composition.
+Even on a two-dimensional surface, the relative weights and volumes of brushstrokes, handprints and color expanses create fluctuating densities, depths and spatial possibilities.
+Demonstrative narratives or references to actual events are rare or fleeting in his work.
+An exception is found in his title for his 1960s–1970s series of paintings based on photographs of anti-Apartheid demonstrators caught in the Sharpeville Massacre of 1960 in Johannesburg, South Africa, whose gestures profoundly reflected interior states of being—in this case fleeing the terror of state-sponsored violence.
+Otherwise, Jackson cites influence from both African and European art traditions to feed his approach to working that suggests a timeless, bodily flow of life force, memory and atmosphere.

 No. 1, 2016 (1.2.16), 2016